-My first visit ever to Poland, the birthplace of my grandparents, last year far exceeded my expectations.
+My first visit ever to Poland, the birthplace of my grandparents, a few years ago far exceeded my expectations.

 I was truly amazed at the spirit and the resilience of the Polish people.

 In 1939, the Nazi invasion of Poland from the west was accompanied by the Soviet armies simultaneously invading from the east.
 The Poles fought valiantly against overwhelming odds and were eventually defeated and then dominated by Nazi terrorism for four years.

 The resurgence of the people of Poland, following the Nazi terrorism, and then Communist domination for more than 40 years, is nothing short of remarkable.
 One image that will always live with me is the rebuilt city of Warsaw.
 In the narrow cobblestone streets of Warsaw’s Stare Miasto, or Old Town, church bells chime, babushka ladies sell flowers, sidewalk cafes bustle and horse-drawn carriages roll past the royal castle.
 At first glance, the Polish capital feels quintessentially Old World.

 But all of these historic-looking buildings are new.

 The beauty of Warsaw’s Old Town masks this city’s bloody past: The Polish capital was destroyed by the Nazis during World War II.
 Fulfilling Hitler’s vision, Warsaw was razed house by house, brick by brick as the Nazis slammed their jackboot on the throat of Poland’s freedom fighters.